panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 type: post
 ---

-Let's say you have a simple class `User`:
+Let's say you have a class `User`:

 ```twoslash include user
 class User {